materialsinnovation/pymks/_sources/rst/README.txt

 The PyMKS framework is an object oriented set of tools and examples written in Python that provides high level access to the MKS method for rapid analysis of microstructure-property relationships.
-A description of how to use PyMKS is outlined below and examples cases can be found `in the examples section <EXAMPLES.html>`__.
+A description of how to use PyMKS is outlined below and example cases can be found `in the examples section <EXAMPLES.html>`__.
 Both code and example contributions are welcome.